traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 Entrypoint that exposes data for Traefik Hub.
 It should be a dedicated one, and not used by any router.
 (Default: ```traefik-hub```)

 `--hub.tls.ca`:
-Certificate authority to use for securing communication with the Agent.
+The certificate authority authenticates the Traefik Hub Agent certificate.

 `--hub.tls.cert`:
-Certificate to use for securing communication with the Agent.
+The TLS certificate for Traefik Proxy as a TLS client.

 `--hub.tls.insecure`:
-Allows the Hub provider to run over an insecure connection for testing purposes.
+Enables an insecure TLS connection that uses default credentials, and which has no peer authentication between Traefik Proxy and the Traefik Hub Agent.
 (Default: ```false```)

 `--hub.tls.key`:
-Key to use for securing communication with the Agent.
+The TLS key for Traefik Proxy as a TLS client.

 `--log`:
 Traefik log settings.
 (Default: ```false```)